priscilla-e/tic-tac-AI/README.md

 # Tic-tac-~~toe~~AI

 Tic-tac-AI is an enhanced version of the classic [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game that utilizes AI and Game Theory to enhance your gaming experience.
-I started this project to explore the performance of OpenAI's models in games.
+I started this project to evaluate the performance of OpenAI's models in games.
 Over the course of the development process, I also did some research into Game Theory, specifically focusing on the [**Minimax algorithm**](https://en.wikipedia.org/wiki/Minimax).

 # Preview
 **Live Demo:  https://tic-tac-ai-nu.vercel.app**